-Physical Separation '17 is organised by Minerals Engineering International (MEI) and is sponsored by Holman-Wilfley, Steinert Elektromagnetbau, CRC Ore, Gekko & TOMRA Sorting Solutions.
+Physical Separation '17 is organised by Minerals Engineering International (MEI) and is sponsored by Holman-Wilfley, Steinert Elektromagnetbau, CRC ORE, Gekko, TOMRA Sorting Solutions & SLon.
 Media sponsors are International Mining & Industrial Minerals.

 Although there is much current emphasis on the chemical methods of mineral separation – flotation, hydrometallurgy, and bioleaching, the physical separation methods are ubiquitous, and there is no mining operation in the world which does not make use of the density differences between solids and liquids.

 Whether it be gravity concentration, classification or dewatering, the principles of separation are essentially the same and this, the 4th Physical Separation conference, will bring together researchers and operators who have common interests in:

 - Gravity concentration methods - single and multi-G separators and dense medium separation

 - Classification techniques - hydrocyclones, air classifiers etc.

 - Papers dealing with magnetic separation, and electronic sorting, often utilised in conjunction with gravity concentration, are also welcome.